vfarcic/docker-flow/articles/deployment-scaling.md

       - SERVICE_NAME=books-ms-db
 ```

 As you can see, it does not contain anything special.
 It has two targets.
 The *app* target defines the main container of the server.
 The *db* is a "side" target required by the *app*.
 Since the version is *2*, Docker Compose will utilize one of its new features and create a network around those targets allowing containers to communicate with each others (handy if deployed to a cluster).
-Finally, the *app* image uses the *BOOKS_MS_VERSION* environment variable hich will enable us to simulate multiple releases.
+Finally, the *app* image uses the *BOOKS_MS_VERSION* environment variable which will enable us to simulate multiple releases.
 I assume that you already used Docker Compose and that there is no reason to go into more details.

 We'll use *docker-machine* to create a VM that will simulate our production environment.